Influenza (Flu) Activity

 Key components for influenza surveillance are as follows:

-Influenza test results are obtained and reported out on from two main sources, including NH Public Health Laboratories (NH PHL) and Hospital Clinical Laboratories.
+Influenza (Flu) test results are completed and reported out from two main sources in NH, the NH Public Health Laboratories (NH PHL) and Hospital Clinical Laboratories.

 NH Public Health Laboratories (NH PHL)

-Results from specimens collected from patients in outpatient settings (such as hospitals and doctors’ offices) and institutional settings (such as long-term care facilities) that are submitted to the NH PHL for testing.
+Samples collected from patients in outpatient settings (hospitals and doctor offices) and institutional settings (long-term care facilities) are submitted to the NH PHL for testing.

-The NH PHL tests specimens using a method known as reverse transcription-polymerase chain reaction (RT-PCR) assay, which allows for determination of both influenza type (e.g., flu A or B) as well as influenza subtype (e.g., influenza A(H3) or A(H1N1)).
+The NH PHL tests samples using a method called reverse transcription-polymerase chain reaction (RT-PCR) assay, which determines both the flu type (e.g., flu A or B) and flu subtype [e.g., influenza A(H3) or A(H1N1)].

 Hospital Clinical Laboratories

-• The total number of specimens that are tested for flu each week, and
+• The total number of samples tested for flu each week, and

-• The number that test positive for either flu A or flu B.
+• The number of positive tests for either flu A or flu B.

-All virologic surveillance data are summarized on a weekly basis throughout the year in the influenza surveillance reports that are published during the regular flu season (spans from early October through mid-May).
+These data are summarized weekly, year-round, in the influenza surveillance reports published during the usual flu season, early October through mid-May.

 Outpatient Illness Surveillance